Difficulty: Intermediate - Recommended after Two Bone IK

 job.rootHandle = animator.BindStreamTransform(bone);

-And now that we have given the job everything it needs, we can give it to Animancer:
+And now that the job has everything it needs, we can give it to Animancer:

 _Animancer.Playable.InsertOutputJob(job);